Englefield in World War 2

 Curiously, although it is slightly closer in time we know less about the Second World War in Englefield than we do about the First World War.
 The people themselves didn't talk about it much once it was over and there was no parish magazine at the time to act as a record.

 The Second World War, like the First, was seen coming a long way off and the policy of appeasement practised as Hitler's National Socialist Party disregarded the Versailles Treaty by rearming and then annexing the Rhineland, Austria and Czechoslovakia between 1933 and 1939 did nothing to prevent it.
-It did, perhaps, buy some time though and despite the combined efforts of active Nazi supporters and the appeasers in the country, sufficient preparations were made just in time.
+It did, perhaps, buy some time though and despite the combined efforts of mere appeasers and active Nazi supporters in the country, sufficient preparations were made just in time.

 Preparations in anticipation of air raids had started in 1937 and it is estimated that about half a million people volunteered for the ARP, the Territorial Army and the RAF Reserve.
-In Englefield, James Cook and his great pal Harry Day (both seen in the 1937-8 football team photograph) joined the Royal Engineers Territorial Army in 226 Field Company and, as with the previous war, the TA was at Annual Camp when it started and James Cook was embodied on 2 September, one day after the Germans invaded Poland and one day before the formal declaration of war.
-Lessons had been learned from the previous war and there was no great haphazard rush of volunteers, indeed unless already in the TA or with a reserve commitment it sometimes seemed to be remarkably difficult to get into the forces until one's turn to be conscripted came round.
+In Englefield, James Cook and his great pal Harry Day (both seen in the 1937-8 football team photograph) joined the Royal Engineers Territorial Army in 226 Field Company and, as were their predecessors in the previous war, they were at Annual Camp (at Stanbury Park near Shinfield) when the war started.
+They were mobilised on 2 September, one day after the Germans invaded Poland and one day before the formal declaration of war.
+Lessons had been learned from the previous war and there was no great haphazard rush of volunteers, indeed unless already in the TA or with a reserve commitment from previous service it sometimes seemed to be remarkably difficult to get into the forces until one's turn to be conscripted came round.
 Even then few of the men in Englefield would be conscripted as they were mostly in reserved occupations.
 When in 1940 the call did go out for volunteers to form the Home Guard, however, a good number came forward.

 It is on these defensive lines that the local Home Guard would have made their stand in a second battle of Englefield 1070 years after the first.